The University of Chicago Booth School of Business

 Recruiters & Companies

 Chicago, IL 60637

-Prior to joining the Ph.D. program, I worked at Morgan Stanley as an equity research associate covering the property and casualty insurance industry and as an auditor in the Banking and Capital Markets group at PricewaterhouseCoopers.
+Prior to the Chicago Booth Ph.D. program, I worked at Morgan Stanley as an equity research associate covering the property and casualty insurance industry and as an auditor in the Banking and Capital Markets group at PricewaterhouseCoopers.

 My curriculum vitae is available

 "Determinants of Municipal Disclosure and the Consequences of Dissemination" (Dissertation)